christhomson/dotfiles/README.md

 # dotfiles

-Clone the repo including submodules, symlink whichever config files you want, `vim +BundleInstall` to install Vim plugins.
+Clone the repo including submodules, symlink whichever config files you want, `vim +PlugInstall` to install Vim plugins.

 ## Other packages to install